luisarizmendi/rhel-edge-quickstart/README.md

 4) You can use the files (`<image-id>-image.raw` and `<image-id>-image.qcow2` in `images` directory) to directly `dd` to a hard drive or to create a VM using it as main disk.

+> NOTE: If you want to use your RHEL for Edge image into a Raspberry Pi 4 (remember that's not under Red Hat's support), you might want to take a look to the [pify RHEL script](https://github.com/luisarizmendi/pify-rhel) that I've created to simplify the deployment.

 # RHEL for Edge image update